Where to eat along Beaubien Street: our top picks in the neighbourhood

 Parapluie: a deluge of delights

-A newcomer to the neighborhood, Parapluie excels in French-inspired seasonal dishes, with a strong focus on textures and sauces.
-Here, you're sure to finish your plate and maybe even lick them clean!
+A neighborhood favourite, Parapluie excels in French-inspired seasonal dishes, with a strong focus on textures and sauces.
 House specialties?
-The lobster mayo egg (don't miss it), the MTL-style trout, and the lamb from Péchés moutons farm in its own juices, ultra-mouth watering, ultra-gourmet.
-Can you tell that we loved it?
+The lobster mayo egg (don't miss it), the MTL-style trout, and the lamb from Péchés moutons farm in its own juices, ultra-mouth watering, ultra-gourmet (can you tell that we loved it?).
+In any case, the Michelin Guide agrees, having awarded this charming neighbourhood spot a Bib Gourmand.

 44 Beaubien Street West